haubie/oscx/README.md

 - #### Timetags
   OSC timetags can be used to synchronize OSC messages with other events.
 This is essential for applications such as audio and video production.

+  OSC uses the same format as 64-bit Internet NTP timestamps, where the first 32 bits specify the number of seconds since midnight on January 1, 1900, and the last 32 bits specify fractional parts of a second to a precision of about 200 picoseconds.

   See `OSCx.Encoder.time/2`